ZavateVlad/Banking-System/README.md

 - Implement CRUD operations using [Pydantic models](https://pydantic-docs.helpmanual.io/).

 **Checkpoint**: Build a minimal API with core CRUD functionality.
+- endpoint to retrive all the items from a list
 - endpoint to retrieve an item from a static list
 - endpoint to create an item in a list
 - endpoint to delete an item from a list